drbraithw8/AltSearch/Plurals/design.md

 About this document
 ===================
-This document covers 4 issues
+This document is about the creation of a special dictionary that maps some words to others.
+It covers 4 issues:
 1) Plurals
 2) Possessives
 3) Contractions
 3) Americanisation

+It does not cover the contraction of double letters into single letters.

 Motivation